Team Bolton Together

 Mental Health Project Officer

-Hi, I’m Hollie, a graduate of Manchester Metropolitan University with an MSc in Health Psychology.
-I have previously worked in an early intervention service as an assistant psychologist, providing support for 5-12 year olds and their families on a group and individual basis.
-This was mainly based around low mood, anxiety and neurodiversity, helping young people to recognise their feelings and learn strategies to help them.
+Hollie is a graduate of Manchester Metropolitan University with an MSc in Health Psychology.
+She has previously worked in an early intervention service as an assistant psychologist, providing support for 5-12 year olds and their families on a group and individual basis.
+This was based around low mood, anxiety and neurodiversity, helping young people to recognise their feelings and learn strategies to help them.

-I have also been involved with supporting projects helping to reunite families who have been separated.
-Prior to my mental health roles I worked in event management, organising and assisting in the running of medical events throughout the UK for healthcare professionals.
+Hollie has also been involved with supporting projects helping to reunite families who have been separated.
+Prior to her mental health roles she worked in event management, organising and assisting in the running of medical events throughout the UK for healthcare professionals.

 Board of Trustees